compulim/til/README.md

 - To do <kbd>CTRL</kbd> + <kbd>DELETE</kbd> on a normal keyboard:
    - <kbd>Fn</kbd> + <kbd>CTRL</kbd> + <kbd>`</kbd> won't work
    - <kbd>CTRL</kbd> + <kbd>Fn</kbd> + <kbd>`</kbd> will work

+## 2023-12

+### Syncing Pi-Hole configuration online

+- Not easy at the current moment
+- `/etc` files of Pi-Hole can be huge files (about 1 GB).
+And some configuration stored inside their DB files (binary)
+- Some OSS projects attempts to sync.
+But I think it's non-trivial
+- `rcp` is still good
+- Editing Pi-Hole configuration online is not very helpful because settings store inside DB files